torkvato/CombatStats-MM67-mod/README.md

 - Full data: Overall stats from the very beginning
 - Segment data: statistics since last manual reset ([R] in Character page)

-Statistics summaries can be accessed by [RightClick] in the DPS of Character page\
+Statistics summaries can be accessed by [RightClick] in the "DPS" line of Character page\
 Default is curren map data, [CTRL-RightClick] shows full game data, [ALT] for segment.
 Here you also can [E]xport this tables in the file for further usage.